 -

-Application packets are available in October.
+Application packets are available in November.
 Specific application deadlines are published in the application materials and are strictly enforced.

 Applicants must submit the following:

-- the application for federal student aid,
+- The application for federal student aid

 -